IT’S SUGGESTED TO READ THIS ENTIRE PAGE BEFORE ATTEMPTING TO APPLY YOUR DECAL TO ENSURE A PERFECT BUBBLE-FREE INSTALL!

 Once you’re done, peel off the transfer tape at a sharp angle like you did with the backing.
 Please allow 48 hours for the adhesive to fully cure (avoid things such as car washes).

 If you mess up there’s nothing you can do.
 You have one shot to get it right, and any air bubbles/creases you cause are impossible to fully remove.
-Seriously, do a wet application.
+It’s highly recommended to do a wet application.